atiampa/atiampa/README.md

-# Hi there, I'm Adunwit Tiampae! 👋
+# Hi there, I'm AOT! 👋

 🎓 I’m currently pursuing a Dual Bachelor’s Degree in **Information Systems** and **Physics**
 at **King Mongkut's Institute of Technology Ladkrabang (KMITL)**.